What is an accident book and do I need one?

 This is the most basic information, however, for a much more detailed guide of what exactly needs to be recorded scroll down to our step-by-step guide.

 Health and safety can often be a huge bugbear for business owners.
 So many measures and procedures, it’s enough to cause a headache, but an accident book can actually come in handy.
 When one is used, it can benefit both the employee and the employer.
+For starters, it shows the employer cares for their employees.

 An accident book can act as a point of reference when explaining any time off work needed because of the injury.
 It can also support you if you decide to claim for compensation.